jose0628/Data-Engineering---USA-Immigration/README.md

 ### Project Motivation
-Many people travel to USA for different purposes, the TSA (Transport Security Administration) is interested to know in depth the immigration patterns in a monthly basis based on different factors, such as immigration data, temperature, US Demographics and Airport Codes.
+Many people travel to USA for different purposes, the TSA (Transport Security Administration) is interested to know in depth the immigration patterns in a monthly basis by the airport based on different factors, such as immigration data, temperature, US Demographics and Airport Codes.

 This project provides a data warehouse, which will allow different TSA members to access